SandyRodger/JS225_OOJ/poems.md

 If it’s object – dot – function
 Then have no compunction
-Implicit it will be and was
+Implicit it will be and was -

-For the property, `this`,
+'cause the property, `this`,
 The receiver does kiss
-Why you ask?
-Oh well simply because.
+"Why?" you ask - Oh well simply because.

-If there’s no dot then ask
+If there’s no dot we ask
-Is it strict-mode?
+"Is it strict-mode?"
 Then bask
-In the `undefined` background applause*
+In the `undefined` background applause

 (though on top-level calls
 `this` is left to the mawls
-Of a `global` or `window’s ` strong jaws)
+Of a `global` or `window’s ` dark jaws)

-But if not I regret
+Not strict?
+I regret
 To inform you you’ve set
 Global Object to darken your doors.

 So to mem’ry commit it:
 It’s not where you writ it
-But how its invoked that’s the cause.
+But how it's invoked that will cause

-At that moment it’s bound
+Little function as bound
 To the context it’s found
-As is written in Javascript’s laws
+This is written in Javascript’s laws

+### Pseudo-classical object creation

+To make an object pseudo-classical,
+There are 3 parts, much like a trah-cycle,
+Create a dog with the Constructor.
+Add `this.name` to lend it structure.
+The second part's on prototype where `bark`'s defined and `.run` and `.bite`.
+And third "behaviour delagation", which simply means an invitation, for Javascript to seek our verbs upon the chain the code preserves.